-We provide evidence that out of fear of deportation undocumented immigrants are considerably less likely to report crimes to the police compared to natives (17 percent against almost 40 percent).
-The 1986 US amnesty that provided legal status to 2.7 million immigrants, mainly of Hispanic origin, allows for a difference-in-differences strategy that deals with the issue that in victimization surveys information about legal status is unavailable.
+We provide evidence that out of fear of deportation, undocumented immigrants are considerably less likely to report crimes to the police compared to natives (17 percent vs. almost 40 percent).
+The 1986 U.S. amnesty that provided legal status to 2.7 million immigrants, mainly of Hispanic origin, allows for a difference-in-differences strategy that deals with the issue that in victimization surveys information about legal status is unavailable.
 It also deals with the issue that legal status is endogenous.
-We develop an empirical model that uses Hispanic origin around amnesties as a proxy (with known probabilities of miss-classification) for changes in legal status.
-The strategy could be used to analyze other outcomes, for example employment (Barcellos, 2010).
+We develop an empirical model that uses Hispanic origin around amnesties as a proxy (with known probabilities of mis-classification) for changes in legal status.
+The strategy could be used to analyze other outcomes-for example, employment (Barcellos, 2010).

-We show that right after the amnesty Hispanic immigrants became considerably more likely to report a crime to the police.
+We show that right after the amnesty, Hispanic immigrants became considerably more likely to report a crime to the police.
 Taking into account that not all Hispanic immigrants are undocumented, the changes in reporting rates are close to 20 percentage points.

-Undocumented immigrants who are currently living in the US and in other Western countries are at least as likely as undocumented immigrants living in the US around the 1986 IRCA to be deported.
+Undocumented immigrants who are currently living in the U.S. and in other Western countries are at least as likely as undocumented immigrants living in the U.S. around the 1986 IRCA to be deported.
 This implies that an estimated 11 million undocumented immigrants are vulnerable when trying to safeguard their fundamental right to protect their property and their human right to security.

-Given that about 15 percent of them are victimized, a 20 percentage points gap in reporting implies that because of their legal status immigrants have been unwilling to report 330,000 crimes to the police.
-Moreover, by increasing the risk of deportation and its salience, the current US federal policy has probably pushed undocumented immigrants to further underreport crime incidents.
-Several newspapers have covered stories of immigrant victims who stay away from the police, even in "Sanctuary Cities" (see, among others, Brendal Cambell and Diestel, 2018, Queally, 2017, Robbins, 2018).
+Given that about 15 percent of them are victimized, a 20 percentage point gap in reporting implies that because of their legal status immigrants have been unwilling to report 330,000 crimes to the police.
+Moreover, by increasing the risk of deportation and its salience, the current U.S. federal policy has probably pushed undocumented immigrants to further underreport crime incidents.
+Several newspapers have covered stories of immigrant victims who stay away from the police, even in Sanctuary Cities (see, among others, Campbell, Mendoza, Diestel, 2018; Queally, 2017; Robbins, 2018).

-The most recent announcements of immigration crackdowns by US immigration officials may also influence reporting rates, but not necessarily in the expected direction.
-In our model victims report crimes when the benefits are larger than the cost of reporting and the expected cost of deportation.
+The most recent announcements of immigration crackdowns by U.S. immigration officials may also influence reporting rates, but not necessarily in the expected direction.
+In our model, victims report crimes when the benefits are larger than the cost of reporting and the expected cost of deportation.
 If the risk of deportation increases across the board, even without reporting, undocumented immigrants may actually become more likely to report a crime, as the relative cost of doing so is decreasing.

 In line with the predictions of this model of crime, there is also some evidence that undocumented immigrants may be preferred victims of crime, though this evidence is certainly weaker and requires additional research.
-In recent years US lawmakers have partially addressed the issue.
-In order to favor the reporting of undocumented immigrants, in 2008 the US congress approved a special Visa program ("U nonimmigrant status").
-According to this program, every year victims of serious offences that are willing to work with local enforcement authorities are given temporary legal status and work eligibility in the United States.
+In recent years, U.S. lawmakers have partially addressed the issue.
+In order to favor the reporting of undocumented immigrants, in 2008 the U.S. Congress approved a special Visa program (U nonimmigrant status).
+According to this program, every year victims of serious offences who are willing to work with local law enforcement authorities are given temporary legal status and work eligibility in the United States.
 The U Visa is unlikely to be sufficient to protect immigrants' right to property and security.
-On one side only violent crimes are considered.
-On the other side, the U Visa is only temporary, up to 4 years, which might not be enough to incentivize immigrants to report the crime to the police.
+On one side, only violent crimes are considered.
+On the other side, the U Visa is only temporary, lasting up to four years, which might not be enough to incentivize immigrants to report the crime to the police.
 And, finally, the number of U visas is capped at 10,000.